 Designed as a Balinese village, Amandari has river-stone walkways and high paras-stone walls.
 The open-air lobby was designed after a village meeting place.
 The pathway that runs through Amandari and down the valley to the river below is part of Bali’s sacred land.
-Every six months for hundreds of years, Balinese have taken the path down to a pool of holy water.
+For hundreds of years, Balinese have taken the path down to a pool of holy water every six months.
 Just above this spring-fed pool sit three modest shrines and an ancient tiger carved into the rock.

 The Spa rests in tranquil dappled light.
 Taking a holistic approach to wellness, therapies incorporate healing local ingredients to harmonize body and mind.
-Signifying new beginnings, the Balinese Melukat purification ceremony is the finishing touch of Amandari’s revitalizing signature spa journey, which also includes a full-body exfoliation using black rice and cinnamon, a body wrap of mineral-rich volcanic clay, and a therapeutic head massage.
+Signifying new beginnings, the Balinese Melukat purification ceremony is the finishing touch of Amandari’s revitalizing signature spa journey, including a full-body exfoliation using black rice and cinnamon, a body wrap of mineral-rich volcanic clay, and a therapeutic head massage.

 With its unique spiritual energy, Amandari is also the ideal setting in which to experience the benefits of yoga and meditation.
 Our well-respected Balinese teachers come from villages around Ubud and offer both Hatha and Ashtanga yoga styles for all levels of ability.

-The peaceful Amandari resort caters to all levels of activity and is a serene home base to return to; each of the 30 freestanding suites is a charming oasis of handwoven batiks, sliding-glass doors opening on three sides and an outdoor, sunken marble bathtub.
+The peaceful Amandari resort caters to all activity levels and is a serene home base to return to; each of the 30 freestanding suites is a charming oasis of handwoven batiks, sliding-glass doors opening on three sides, and an outdoor, sunken marble bathtub.
 The duplex rooms boast romantic four-poster beds.
 From here, take in the resplendent, far-reaching views of the rice terraces and lush countryside.